 The NHTSA proposal allows car seat manufacturers 3 years to make the changes necessary to meet the new regulations upon final publication.

-If you or someone you know has been involved in an automobile accident in or around Atlanta, you should contact James Rice Law as soon as possible to understand your rights; call us to learn more.
+If you or someone you know has been involved in an automobile accident in or around Atlanta, you should contact Rice McGowan as soon as possible to understand your rights; call us to learn more.